-Run M1 and M2 alternatively on w step by step.
-If either accept, accept.
+Run M1 and M2 alternately on w step by step.
+If either accepts, accept.
 If both halt and reject, reject."

-If either M_1 and M_2 accept w, M' accepts w because the accepting TM arrives to its accepting state after a finite number of steps.
-Note that if both M_1 and M_2 reject and either of them does so by looping, then M' will loop.
+If either $M_1$ or $M_2$ accepts w, M' accepts w because the accepting TM arrives to its accepting state after a finite number of steps.
+Note that if both $M_1$ and $M_2$ reject and either of them does so by looping, then M' will loop.

-3.22 The language A is one of the two languages, {0} or {1}.
-In either case the language is finite, and hence decidable.
-If you aren't able to determine which of these two languages is A, you won't be able to describe the decider for A, but you can give two Turing machines, one of which is A's decider.
+3.22 The language A is one of the two languages {0} or {1}.
+In either case, the language is finite and hence decidable.
+If you aren't able to determine which of these two languages is A, you won't be able to describe the decider for A. However, you can give two Turing machines, one of which is A's decider.